rowanmoul/ArchSecureDualBoot/README.md

 See [Pre Installation](https://wiki.archlinux.org/index.php/Installation_guide#Pre-installation).
 Stop at *Partition the Disks* and come back.
-For the purposes of this guide, I will assume you have already paritioned the drive under Windows.
+For the purposes of this guide, it is assumed you have already paritioned the drive under Windows.
 Assumptions:

 - Windows and Linux will reside on separate partitions on the same disk, with a shared EFI system partition.
 - You have already installed Windows, and then used Windows disk manager to shrink `C` and create a new unformatted partition for Linux.

-Doing it this way is suggested as Windows is a lot pickier about drive layout and partition locations.
+Doing it this way is suggested as Windows is a lot pickier about drive layout and partition locations, but you are welcome to do it however you want.
 An example partition scheme after doing this might be the following:

 - /dev/sda1 - MS Recovery